Click here for current Harmful Cyanobacteria Bloom Advisories in Wyoming

 Death in animals can occur within hours to days of the exposure

-How can I protect myself, my family, and my pets from harmful cyanobacteria blooms?
-Follow the recommendations below to protect yourself, your family, and your pets from harmful cyanobacteria blooms:
+Follow the recommendations below to protect yourself, your family, and your pets from HCBs:

 - Don’t swim, water ski, or boat in areas where the water is discolored or where you see foam, scum, or mats of algae on the water’s surface.